 Thanks to some detective work by Timo Partanen the Pöytyä Futuro has been located at 60°45'1.23"N 22°27'45.90"E. The satellite imagery is not perfect but if you compare the placement of buildings visible in Google Maps with those visible in some of the photos it is clear that this is indeed the correct location.
 Also if you load up Google Earth and zoom right in while the imagery does become blurred you can actually just make out the pylon located on top of the Futuro.

 Two of the most detailed references for Finnish Futuro's are:

-The Futuro is located in Pöytyä, Finland.
-To date I have not been able to ascertain the precise location of the Futuro; satellite imagery for the area varies in quality in both Google Maps/Earth and Bing Maps and Wikipedia
+.
+To date we have not been able to ascertain the precise location of the Futuro; satellite imagery for the area varies in quality in both Google Maps/Earth and Bing Maps and Wikipedia

-I, and Google Translate, have been having a tussle with translating Finnish to English so much so that at times I am not even sure that when I am looking for example for a name that I am actually ending up with a name.
-That being said as best I can determine the Futuro is owned by one Kyösti Iitti
+We, and Google Translate, have been having a tussle with translating Finnish to English so much so that at times we are not even sure that when we are looking for example for a name that we are actually ending up with a name.
+That being said as best we can determine the Futuro is owned by one Kyösti Iitti

-Kyösti Iitti is a Finnish Folk Artist and masseuse who exhibits his [wonderful in my opinion] work at Enkelipuisto, which I believe translates to Angel Park, somewhere around Pöytyä.
+Kyösti Iitti is a Finnish Folk Artist and masseuse who exhibits his (wonderful in our opinion) work at Enkelipuisto, which we believe translates to Angel Park, somewhere around Pöytyä.
 There is also a blog entitled Enkelipuisto

 There is also what appears to be some kind of a sculpture on top of the Futuro and a large communication antenna.